illinois-cs241/illinois-cs241.github.io/_pages/resources.md

 *   What have you tried?
 Have you tested your code?
 *   What does Valgrind say?
 How about a gdb backtrace?
 *   If you need to show code, don't take a screenshot.
 Copy it into a pre tag ("code" on the rich editor bar)
+*   If referencing your repo please include your netid or URL so we can easily look it up, and make the post private
+*   You can post anonymously if you wish

 ## CS 241 Admin